 FullSet has already earned multiple “best band” and “band to watch” awards; the Colin Farrell Band features former Elders’ fiddler Colin Farrell, stepping out front to head up an all-star trad outfit; Next Generation Leahy is Doug Leahy (of the acclaimed Leahy family) and his family, carrying on the storied Leahy musical legacy; The Screaming Orphans features the skilled musicianship and dulcet harmonies of the four Diver sisters from Donegal, and American Rogues bring a unique mix of Celtic rock, rock roots, patriotic, military and classical music to the stage.

-Adding to the non-stop entertainment will be a variety of other local and regional performers, including Donal O’Shaughnessy, Kilrush, Triskele, Deirdre McCarthy and family, Rattlin’ Bog, Gerry Dixon, Craobh Dugan and Emerald Dawn, plus Irish dancers and pipers throughout the weekend.
+Adding to the non-stop entertainment will be a variety of other local and regional performers, including Donal O’Shaughnessy, Kilrush, Triskele, Deirdre McCarthy and family, Rattlin’ Bog, Gerry Dixon, Craobh Dugan, Emerald Dawn, Arise and Go, plus Irish dancers and pipers throughout the weekend.

 In addition to the non-stop music, merchandise vendors from across the U.S. and Ireland, carefully selected from a list of applicants, will be selling Irish and Celtic merchandise, and a variety of food booths will be providing a taste of the Emerald Isle for festival-goers.
 Returning again this year will be the 5k run, bagpipe competition and Irish Mass.
 Campsites are also available.